Unity-Technologies/datasetinsights/docs/source/Evaluation_Tutorial.md

 ### Train on synthetic and real-world dataset (optional)

-This section shows you how to train a model on the UnityGroceries-Synthetic dataset and then fine tune that model on the UnityGroceries-RealWorld dataset.
+This section shows you how to train a model on the UnityGroceries-Synthetic dataset and then fine tune that model on the UnityGroceries-Real dataset.
 This approach generally produces the best results.
 In this particular case, however, you'll be using a sample dataset to run the full pipeline more quickly.
 To observe the best results we have obtained, you can follow the instructions to run one of our [pre-trained models](#using-our-pre-trained-models)below.

 To train the model, simply import [**this pre-compiled pipeline**](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/train_on_synthetic_and_real_dataset.yaml) into your kubeflow cluster.
 The figure below shows how to do this using the [web UI](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/#deploy-kubeflow-and-open-the-pipelines-ui).
 You can optionally use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool).